 2) Basil helps prevent memory loss associated with old age.

 3) Basil helps in the treatment of constipation, stomach cramps, indigestion and flatulence when used as a tea.

 4) Basil together with thyme helps in the prevention of food poisoning when added to both cooked and uncooked foods.

 5) The essential oil in basil has antibacterial and anti-fungal properties.

 6) The essential oil in basil helps in the fight against inflammation, thereby ideal for treating arthritis.

-7) The essential oil in basil has an anti vomiting agent to help suppress vomiting caused from the sea and other motion sicknesses.
+7) The essential oil in basil has an anti-vomiting agent to help suppress vomiting caused by the sea and other motion sicknesses.

 8) The essential oil in basil has effective properties to provide relief from colds, influenza, whooping cough, asthma, bronchitis and sinus infections.

 9) The essential oil in basil is effective in helping stress related problems and provides a calming effect when used in aromatherapy massage.